bil/licorice/docs/html/_sources/guide/tutorial.rst.txt

           - joystick_axis
           - joystick_buttons

-This specifies two LiCoRICE models, first ``joystick_out`` which reads in the incoming data from the joystick and then ``joystick_print`` which outputs joystick positional data and button clicks.
+This specifies two LiCoRICE models, first ``joystick_reader`` which reads in the incoming data from the joystick and then ``joystick_print`` which outputs joystick positional data and button clicks.
 It also specifies two signals, which track the joystick's current axis and the activity of any buttons on the joystick.

 Be sure to specify ``joystick_buttons`` to match your joystick's specific inputs if you are using a non-Logitech F310 controller.